choderalab/software-development/LICENSING_GUIDELINES.md

 It is also important to remember that different licenses may not be compatible with each other.
 For instance, if you use a "copyleft" licensed codebase to develop your codebase, you may not be able to use a permissive license.
 See below for further discussion of this issue.

-**It is also critical to note that having an open source license does not preclude dual licensing, that is, both open source and commercial (with permission).**
+**It is also critical to note that having an open source license does not preclude dual licensing, allowing authors to distribute the code under different licenses to different parties.**
 Issuing a second license generally requires the approval of all authors, so can be a complex issue (see Relicensing below).

 ## The Reproducible Research Standard